 Q: How likely is it that the H-1B transfer will be denied?

 A: If WSM can review the candidate’s documents showing full immigration history and prior employment, we can confirm continuous maintenance of lawful status and no unauthorized employment.
 In addition, provided the candidate holds the required bachelor’s degree in a specialty field and the H-1B job is for a specialty occupation, the chance of a USCIS denial is minimal.

 Q: Can the H petition be filed with a request for premium processing?

-A: As of 4/3/2017, the USCIS has suspended premium processing for H-1B petitions (including requests for change of employer) until February 19, 2019.
+A: As of 8/28/2018, the USCIS has suspended premium processing for most types of H-1B petitions (including requests for change of employer) until February 19, 2019.

 Q: How long will it take the USCIS to approve the H-1B transfer/extension?

 A: USCIS processing times vary widely but can take several months.
 For current processing times, check the USCIS website.